Saturday, June 28, 2008

 If I'm brushing my teeth with chocolate and caramel, does that defeat the purpose of brushing my teeth?
 Not if you're brushing with this flavourful toothpaste kit!
 Containing toothpaste in six sweet tastes (Vanilla, Bitter Chocolate, Caramel, Pumpkin Pudding and Cola), this plant derived, medicated formula contains no added sugar and leaves a light menthol finish. $21.99 at Breath Palette.

-Posted by Pink Peony at 9:45 PM
+Posted by Wallflower Diaries at 9:45 PM